AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

-Interestingly, the Australian dataset exhibits a negative score, which is due to a few OAG summaries.
-A negative Flesch-Kincaid readability score is typically found in very technical, academic, or legal documents.
+Interestingly, the Australian dataset exhibits a negative score, which is due to few sentences in OAG summaries.
+A negative Flesch-Kincaid readability score is typically found in technical, academic, or legal documents.
 Such documents are challenging to read and require advanced reading skills.
-Note that TEG summaries for the same dataset, with FK score of 47.13, are more reader-friendly and highlight a more accessible writing style. \end{enumerate} \textit{We conclude that the three structural attributes for OAG and TEG summaries in five datasets are comparable.
+Note that TES summaries for the same dataset, with FK score of 47.13, are more reader-friendly and highlight a more accessible writing style. \end{enumerate} \textit{We conclude that the three structural attributes for OAG and TES summaries in five datasets are comparable.
 However, CivilSum and Australian datasets stand out due to the unconventional phrasal structural form of the original abstractive summaries, which are crafted by human experts.
-It is reasonable to expect that these two datasets may exhibit different characteristics for lexical, semantic and domain-specific attributes.
+As seen earlier, these datasets may exhibit different trends for lexical, semantic and domain-specific attributes.
 One example summary from each of the CivilSum and Australian datasets is shown in Appendix \ref{a:example-phrasal}.}